Eye Movement Desensitization and Reprocessing

 Unlike other treatments that focus on directly altering the emotions, thoughts and responses resulting from traumatic experiences, EMDR therapy focuses directly on the memory, and is intended to change the way that the memory is stored in the brain, thus reducing and eliminating the problematic symptoms.

 How Does EMDR Work?

 When disturbing experiences happen, they are stored in the brain with all the sights, sounds, thoughts and feelings that accompany it.
 When a person is very upset, the brain seems to be unable to process the experience as it would normally.
 Therefore, the negative thoughts and feelings of the traumatic event are “trapped” in the nervous system.
 Since the brain cannot process these emotions, the experience and/or it’s accompanying feelings are often suppressed from consciousness.
 However, the distress lives on in the nervous system where it causes disturbances in the emotional functioning of the person.

 The EMDR Therapy Technique does two very important things.
 First, it “unlocks” the negative memories and emotions stored in the nervous system, and second, it helps the brain to successfully process the experience.

-The therapist works gently with the client, guiding him or her to revisit the traumatic incident.
-When the memory is brought to mind, the feelings are re-experienced in a new way.
-EMDR makes it possible to gain the self-knowledge and perspective that will enable the client to choose their actions, rather than feeling powerless over their re-actions.
+EMDR makes it possible to gain the self-knowledge and perspective that enables you to choose your actions, rather than feeling powerless over your re-actions.
 This process can be complex if there are many experiences connected to the negative feelings.
 The EMDR therapy sessions continue until the traumatic memories and emotions are relieved.

 To find out if you are a good candidate for EMDR therapy, begin by completing the Contact form and scheduling your FREE 15 Minute Phone Consultation.
 You may also reach me at 954-947-0774 or firstname.lastname@example.org